-My Background With Photo Editing
+My Background with Photo Editing on Mac

 My reviews are guided by my experience using photo editors in a professional capacity and my own personal photography.
-Naturally, I want to use the best possible software when working on photos, and I’m sure you’d like to do the same.
+Naturally, I want to use the best possible apps when working on photos, and I’m sure you’d like to do the same.

 Digital photographs are everywhere.
 People have a near-infinite number of reasons for editing them.
 The problem is, there’s a near-infinite number of photo editors available.
 That can be a blessing and a curse when you’re trying to figure out which editor is the best for your situation.